hawtio/hawtio-jmx/README.md

 # hawtio-jmx

-This plugin provides JMX for hawtio.
+This plugin provides JMX for Hawtio.

 ## Installation